 To be honest, I feel like a bit of a poser writing about Harley Quinn.
 I was never a big DC fan (sorry) and so my Batman experiences were largely limited to the animated series of the early ‘90s and of course the Batman TV Series starring Adam West.
 Although I love both deeply, I know that these are not the most acclaimed pieces of DC canon.
 The animated series is near and dear to me for many reasons.
 One thing that I came to love about it much later is that it also introduced me to my first bi hero.
 Back in 1993, Batman: The Animated Series gave us Harley Quinn.
-First the Joker’s lover, but later she finds her way into the arms of the lovely Poison Ivy.
+Initially Harley was the Joker’s lover, but later she finds her way into the arms of the lovely Poison Ivy.

 Harley’s first appearance was in the animated series.
 She was given a remarkable story arc for any character of the time, let alone an animated female villain in a children’s TV show.
 She starts out as the acrobatic, witty cheerleader/lover of the Joker.
 In “The Trial,” Harley learns that the Joker betrayed her and she is legitimately angry.
 She loves him, but her love is never unconditional.
 In “Harliquinade” Harley actually works with Batman and Robin to thwart the Joker.
 He wants to destroy the entire city including her friends and pet hyenas.
 This is something that she will not stand for, because she loves people and things other than the Joker.
 Her whole universe doesn’t actually revolve around him.